pawlos/symmetrical-octo-broccoli/README.md

 - Loading profiler failed.
 There was an unhandled exception while trying to instantiate the profiler COM object.
 Please ensure the CLSID is associated with a valid profiler designed to work with this version of the runtime.
 Profiler CLSID: '{DC27BF80-3A36-40D4-9278-6415508C4ED6}'.

+- It can be debugged with a native debugger.
+Setting a breakpoint at DllGetClassObject (`bp OctoProfiler!DllGetClassObject`) or `OctoProfiler::Initialize` (`bp OctoProfiler!OctoProfiler::Initialize`).

 ## Debugger ##

 Minimum plan: